Shreya2338/Let-s-Get-Together-Resources-Hub-Project/README.md

 - No structure
 - New members are overwhelmed

-My goal: Created a centralized, searchable, organized knowledge hub for internal resources.
+My goal: Created a centralized, searchable, organized knowledge hub for internal resources!